WIP-Work-In-Progress/wip-platform-be/README.md

 More on how to keep the code clean: https://gist.github.com/wojteklu/73c6914cc446146b8b533c0988cf8d29

+**Follow the UML diagrams from Miro, in case of missing features contact people in charge of the project/backend.**

 ## Contributing

 If you want to contribute, we require that you abide by the following conventions: